 In recent years, sustainability has moved from the financial sector’s periphery to the mainstream, and the industry has increasingly embraced a transition to a more sustainable and inclusive economic model.
-This in turn has made ESG investing is a hot topic right now.
+This, in turn, has made ESG investing is a hot topic right now.
 Environmental, social, and governance programs look at not only financial factors for investing but also non-financial criteria.
-Companies increasingly report on these initiatives, that include climate impact, diversity, employee engagement, and executive compensation amongst other things.
+Companies increasingly report on these initiatives, which include climate impact, diversity, employee engagement, and executive compensation, amongst other things.
 One asset class that has largely been absent in the space is the futures category.

 On its face, this makes sense as trading these contracts is a zero-sum game.
 Each long has a corresponding short.
 However, the futures industry can play a crucial role in sustainable investing by supporting carbon emission contracts and lower-carbon energy markets.
 The CME and ICE have extensive derivatives offerings linked to defined carbon and renewable energy markets that already exist.
 While trading in these derivatives does not directly reduce emissions, it does help the market function by providing users of the underlying market with more effective risk hedging mechanisms and price signals that help the market function overall.

 Carlos Arcila-Barrera, CFA at Sigma Advanced Capital Management, believes his firm will be the one to bridge the gap and give futures investors a way to make money while contributing to sustainable impact.
 Given the growth of ESG investing, one might cynically think that it is a marketing strategy but doing it right is no simple task.